 For WordPress users, free plugins like WP Smush.it optimize your image with Smush.it automatically when you upload it to your site.
 However, Smush.it has had downtime issues in the past.
 Make sure you have an alternative handy.
 Kraken.io’s web interface is free, but the Kraken WordPress plugin requires a paid account.

-The process for uploading a file to your website depends on the content management system (CMS) used to manage it.
+The process to upload a file to your website depends on the content management system (CMS) used to manage it.
 The steps below are for WordPress users.
 Ask your web developer (or even call up your hosting company) to find out what CMS you have.
 Then learn how to use it!

 How to add an image to a blog post in WordPress.